-These reports with teen crash statistics include:
+These teen driver safety reports with teenage driving statistics include:

 Extending US Graduated Driver Licensing to Older Novice Drivers: Critical Analysis of the Issues reviewed the existing evidence involved in extending Graduated Driver Licensing (GDL) to older novice drivers.
 This conceptual analysis of the issues was conducted by Allison E. Curry, PhD, Robert D. Foss, PhD, and Allan F. Williams and published in the American Journal of Preventive Medicine in August 2017.
 It provides policymakers with specific recommendations for improving GDL in their state.